vvorobjov/nrp-core/README.md

  * Start the simulation:

     `NRPCoreSim -c <SIMULATION_CONFIG_FILE>`

 ## Basic Information

  - The project is divided into multiple libraries, separated by folders:
      - nrp_general_library: Main Library.
 Contains classes and methods to interface with Python, Engines, and Transceiver-Functions
      - nrp_engine_protocols: Engine interfaces implementing server/client communication for different communication protocols
      - nrp_nest_engines: Nest Engine
      - nrp_gazebo_engines: Gazebo Engine
      - nrp_python_json_engine: Python JSON Engine
      - nrp_simulation: Contains the FTILoop and -Manager.
 Creates the NRPCoreSim executable
  - Each of these folders also contains a 'tests' folder with basic integration testing capabilities.
 To run the tests, look for generated executables inside the build folder.
 Before running the tests, setup the environment as described above in **Running an experiment**
  - All libraries generate a python module.
 This can be used to interface with the datapacks from the TFs.
 After installation, they will be located inside `${NRP_INSTALL_DIR}/lib/python3.8/site-packages`

 ## Examples

  - Examples are located in the examples subfolder:
      - To run them, first set the environment as described in **Running an experiment**.
 Then:

             cd examples/<EXAMPLE_NAME>
             NRPCoreSim -c <SIMULATION_CONFIG>

      - If gazebo is running in the experiment, you can use `gzclient` to visualize the gazebo simulation

+## Docker-compose

+For a convenient usage of the Docker images containing the dependencies and the executables of the NRP-core and the simulators, the file `docker-compose.yaml` can be used.
+There are the hierarchy of the images, which are built with different Dockerfiles providing the different layers.
+The Dockerfiles are

+ -  `base.Dockerfile` provides contains the basic environment setup, like user/group definitions, directory creations and some basic utilities, like wget, git etc. Nothing related to NRP Core nor simulators is installed here.
+It’s also possible to specify the base image, e.g. regular Ubuntu or Ubuntu+NVidia/CUDA;
+ -  `nrp-core.Dockerfile` is a multi-stage Dockerfile, providing the NRP-core specific dependencies and compiling the NRP-core itself;
+ -  `<simulator>.Dockerfile` contain environments and executables needed to run different simulators.
+Generally there is one dockerfile per simulator, i.e. gazebo, opensim, nest, etc. All simulator Dockerfiles should be based on the NRP base image.
+It’s also possible to chain together multiple simulator images to create an image with multiple simulators (e.g. gazebo + nest).

+The hierarchical structure allows to compile the Dockerfiles into a Docker image with almost any combination of the environment and simulators.
+The pattern for the naming is the following

+ -  `base-<...>` is an image built from `base.Dockerfile` (derived from some standard image, i.e. Ubuntu 20.04);
+ -  `<simulator(s)>-env` is an image with the environment and the executables of the specified simulators, which is derived from some base image or other `<...>-env` image;
+ -  `nrp-<simulators>` is an image with the NRP-core installed in the environment with the specified simulators.

+### Variables
+which can be exported before calling docker-compose

+ -  `NRP_DOCKER_REGISTRY` specifies the registry address (in a from "example.com/", with slash)
+ -  `NRP_CORE_TAG` specifies the image tag (in the form ":tag", otherwise latest is used)

+### Parameters

+ -  `BASE_IMAGE` the base image that is used in the `FROM` directive in the Dockerfile (used for the images hierarchy)
+ -  `CMAKE_CACHE_FILE` defines the file with CMake parameters

+### Usage hints

+ -  without specifying `NRP_DOCKER_REGISTRY`, the images are build with the name "nrp-core/image-name";
+ -  as a `NRP_DOCKER_REGISTRY` one can specify the user name at DockerHub (to be able to pull/push there) or private Docker registry;
+ -  if `NRP_CORE_TAG` is not defined, the images are built with `latest` tag;
+ -  in order to build the chain of images (the desired and all in the dependency), run `docker-compose up --build <service-name>`;
+ -  in order to push/pull to a specific registry, export the NRP_DOCKER_REGISTRY before running docker-compose

+    ```bash
+    export NRP_DOCKER_REGISTRY=mydockerhub/
+    docker-compose pull gazebo-env
+    docker-compose build nrp-gazebo
+    docker-compose push nrp-gazebo
+    ```